-In this Old Town Sportsman 106 Minn Kota review, I’ll tell you what we love about this boat, and what could be improved.
+In this Old Town Sportsman 106 powered by Minn Kota review, I’ll tell you what we love about this boat, and what could be improved.

 [Spoiler Alert: The Sportsman 106 powered by Minn Kota is a fantastic kayak.
 For the price, you simply can’t beat the speed, stability, and comfort.
 The only downside is it’s often out of stock.
 So chances are you’ll have to wait until next year to get yours… Sorry.]

-Things to Consider Before Buying a Motorized Kayak
+Things to Consider Before Buying an Old Town Motorized Kayak

 Motorized kayaks are the cream of the crop of fishing kayaks.

 You just can’t compete with the ability to get to your fishing spot super quickly and start fishing hands-free without worrying about anything.